Electrical wiring outlet not working

 Check the circuit breaker

-Locate the circuit breaker for the non-working outlet and ensure it has not tripped.
-Reset the breaker if necessary.
+Locate your home's electrical panel and ensure the circuit breaker for the affected outlet has not been tripped.
+Flip the breaker back to the 'on' position if needed.

 2. 2